pyralog/pyralog/ACTOR_MODEL.md

 ### Stella: The Actor-Reactor Model

-DLog's actor model is inspired by **Stella**, a programming model that unifies actors and reactors to handle both imperative and reactive programming:
+Pyralog's actor model is inspired by **Stella**, a programming model that unifies actors and reactors to handle both imperative and reactive programming:

 **Stella Actor-Reactor Model**: